Home » UXO Services » UXO Surveys » Non-intrusive UXO Survey

 The data is reviewed and any items which model similar to buried UXO are identified for further Target Investigation, and included in a client report.
 We explain any potential risks to you, and if needed – outline any further specialist support required.

-For larger projects and in certain circumstances, we can also offer an Aerial Magnetometer Survey via our Drone/UAV survey system.
+For larger projects and in certain circumstances, we can also offer a Drone / Aerial UXO Survey via our UAV survey system.

 What is the Target Investigation Phase?